Calling The Obama Bluff

 The Multiplier Theory

 In the Concise Guide To Economics, author and economist Jim Cox correctly explains that the Multiplier is one of the major components of Keynesian policy.
-For those who still don’t know, Keynesian economics — named after the disastrously incorrect John Maynard Keynes — are what Barack Obama as well as George W. Bush (et al) espouse in full.

 The following explanation of the Multiplier Theory, though exceptionally clear and cogent, gets a bit technical, but please read through it.
 It is short, and it is also crucial that everyone understands the degree to which economic illiteracy grips the political leaders who have power over us.